THE PASSIVE

 told

-to the picnic
+to the

-to respect the elders
+to respect

 from class

-to the library before Friday
+library before Friday

-before June 1st
+June 1st

-about our change in plane
+change in plane

-about the meeting
+about the

-THE PAST – PASSIVE FORM
+PAST – PASSIVE FORM

 MODAL +